Decision Support Systems (DSS)

-Management information systems (MIS) fulfills the information needs of an organization to a larger extent, but they are not sufficient for meeting all the needs of information and decision making.
-In some situations, where the nature of decision is complex, the decision-makers would require additional information, analysis, an an appropriate DSS model to support decision-making.
+Management information systems (MIS) fulfill the information needs of an organization to a larger extent, but they are not sufficient for meeting all the needs of information and decision making.
+In some situations, where the nature of the decision is complex, the decision-makers would require additional information, analysis, an appropriate DSS model to support decision-making.

 Some of the major differences between Management information systems (MIS) and Decision support systems (DSS) are as follows:

 1. MIS deals with mostly structured problems, whereas DSS provides information that helps in analyzing and finding solutions to semi-structured and unstructured problems.

 2. MIS provides information on business performance that helps managers to control and administer the day-to-day business activities.
 On the other hand, DSS provides information and various decision support techniques that help managers to analyze specific problems or opportunities.

 3. MIS produces reports based on the routine flow of data; the format of these reports are predefined.
 In addition to regular reports, it may produce exception reports which help managers to analyze and control the cause and effect of the exception and take appropriate action.